efimandreev0/DoomRPG-RE-NSLite/README.md

-# DoomRPG-RE - PlayStation Vita port
+# DoomRPG-RE - Nintendo Switch port

 This is a Nintendo Switch port of the [reverse engineered Doom RPG](https://github.com/Erick194/DoomRPG-RE) by [GEC].
 All credits go to the GEC team, this project would not exist without their hard work.